Report: NFL, NFLPA continue Deshaun Watson settlement talks

 - Deshaun WatsonAmerican football playerLiveTodayTomorrowvs--|

-Report: NFL, NFLPA continue Deshaun Watson settlement talks originally appeared on NBC Sports Philadelphia
+Report: NFL, NFLPA continue Deshaun Watson settlement talks originally appeared on NBC Sports Boston

 The NFL and NFL Players Association reportedly are continuing to hold active settlement negotiations about Deshaun Watson's disciplinary matter, according to Aaron Wilson of Pro Football Network.